Email Deliverability · June 11, 2026 · Updated July 28, 2026 · 7 min read

 Step 5 — Move DMARC to `p=quarantine`, then to `p=reject` once reporting shows clean.
 Expect a 2–3 week monitoring cycle at each stage.

-Throughout this process, watch your inbox placement rate, not just open rate.
-Open rate is noisy.
-Placement is the upstream signal.
-If placement climbs from 70% to 90% and opens still look flat, the issue is downstream — subject line, list quality, send time, the message itself.
-Lead Scoring for Small B2B Teams: How to Focus on the Leads That Actually Convert is what to read once you have confirmed placement is healthy and you want to fix the next layer.
+Throughout this process, watch delivery and complaint data alongside engagement.
+An illustrative improvement from 70% to 90% inbox placement would point upstream, but your own seed tests and provider data must supply the real values.
+If placement is healthy and response remains weak, inspect the list, offer, timing, and message.
+Lead Scoring for Small B2B Teams: How to Focus on the Leads That Actually Convert is what to read once you have confirmed delivery is healthy and you want to fix the next layer.

 Sources worth checking